 - Extra pair of socks: Just in case your first pair get soaked beyond comfort while rock jumping at the river crossings.

 - Bathing suit: Keep near the top of your backpack to have handy for swimming holes.

-- Long sleeved shirt: For cool nights or sleeping.
+- Long-sleeved shirt: For cool nights or sleeping (recommended his and hers).